 Here are some ideas for questions you can ask:

-- IT audit: Which integrations are already present and which are desired?
+- IT audit: Which integrations are already present, and which do you need?
 What issues do your development teams face?
 What improvements do you want to see in the new platform?
 Does the current platform handle traffic spikes well?

 - User experience audit: What are the gaps in your user flows?
 Do you need extra features to support your sales funnel?
 What do customers like/dislike about your store?